 In 2010 I earned my MS in East Asian Medicine from Bastyr University and have a bachelor's degree in Social Work from Florida State University (2004.)
 My work in social service focused on familial reunification & mediation, mental health advocacy, substance recovery support, case management, anti-poverty & anti-racist activism, and LGBTQ rights.
 Still a part of my healing craft, I advocate to make ceremony an active form of radical resistance.

 In 2016 my teacher, Jackie McCloskey, passed away.
 I am forever changed by the 19 years I spent as her apprentice.
 For the wisdom and blessing of the Healing Craft, I first thank my teacher Jackie McCloskey, School of Traditional Magic is my gift to her in honor of her teachings.
-I thank all my teachers, those whose teachings I still honor including Jackie McCloskey, Starhawk, Dolores Ashcroft-Nowicki, the Order of Bards Ovates & Druids, Steve Dahmus, Araceli Dominguez, Betsy Bergstrom, Ron Thomas, Rawiyah Tariq, Jezmina Vontheile, Aurora Luna, Michelle Jackson, the writings of Radomir Ristic; and those whose work I no longer endorse including Debra Francis Dancing Crow, and Char Sundust.
-Most importantly my Grandmother Jewel for the Latcho Drom, and my Grandmother Angelika for the gift of our Whisper.
+I thank all my teachers, those whose teachings I still align with including Jackie McCloskey, Starhawk, Dolores Ashcroft-Nowicki, the Order of Bards Ovates & Druids, Steve Dahmus, Araceli Dominguez, Betsy Bergstrom, Ron Thomas, Rawiyah Tariq, Jezmina Vontheile, Aurora Luna, Michelle Jackson, the writings of Radomir Ristic; and those whose work I no longer endorse including Debra Francis Dancing Crow, and Char Sundust; for more resources about recovering from High Demand Groups I highly recommend IndoctriNation Podcast by Rachel Bernstein.